koalaverse/vip/README.md

 are generally used to measure each predictor’s importance.

-Enter `vip`, an R package for constructing variable importance (VI) plots for many types of supervised learning algorithms using (currently) three approaches:
+Enter `vip`, an R package for constructing variable importance (VI) plots for many types of supervised learning algorithms using one of the following approaches:

 1. Model-based VI scores (when available).
 For example, in a random forest, variable importance can be computed using the permutation approach described in Breiman (2001).
-Other supervised learning algothims (like MARS and GBMs) have their own ways of constructing VI scores.
+Other supervised learning algorithms (like MARS and GBMs) have their own ways of constructing VI scores.

 2. PDP-based VI scores.
 This is a new idea described in Greenwell, et.